 Applications/guidelines are available on the JACL website.
 Two slots (minimum) are reserved for each district, and the National Youth/Student Council is encouraged to submit a candidate (in case a space is available).
 Once the application is submitted online, the application is sent to the district level for approval.
 The DC office will notify the applicant once they have been selected.

 When is the summit?

-The three-day summit will begin on the evening of Saturday, April 7th with a kickoff reception and end in the afternoon on Tuesday, April 10th.
+The three-day summit will begin Saturday evening with a kickoff reception and end in the afternoon on Tuesday.